Photo by Michael Gaylor on Flickr

 The Royal Mausoleum, which houses the tomb of Queen Victoria and Prince Albert, and the mausoleum of the Duchess of Kent, Victoria’s mother, are also situated at Frogmore House, adjacent to the Royal Burial Ground.

-Princess Diana is buried on an island on the Althorp Estate in Hampshire, which is owned by her birth-family, the Spencers.
+Princess Diana is buried on an island on the Althorp Estate in Northamptonshire, which is owned by her birth-family, the Spencers.

 Perhaps the most famous royal burial outside of London, however, was the funeral of Richard III in Leicester Cathedral in 2015, after the discovery of his body underneath a car park in the city.